Skip to main content

 Transfer students are typically not awarded nursing course credit for previous nursing courses taken at other institutions.
 Previous coursework, total Moravian equivalency units, and the preceding criteria will determine admission and placement in the nursing program.

-The program uses Kaplan Nursing Integrated Testing to continuously monitor individual student progress and overall curricular benchmarks.
+The program uses Assessment Technologies Institute (ATI) to continuously monitor individual student progress and overall curricular benchmarks.
 This program consists of a variety of review materials, online videos, online practice assessments, and proctored assessments.
 Students must achieve predetermined benchmark proficiency levels on the proctored assessments in order to progress in the program without remediation.
-More specific information on utilization of Kaplan is included in the Department of Nursing Student Handbook.
+More specific information on utilization of ATI is included in the School of Nursing Student Handbook.

 The nursing faculty uses a uniform standard of numerical equivalents for the assignment of letter grades.
 For details, consult the School of Nursing Student Handbook.